tc39/notes/meetings/2017-09/sept-28.md

 JHD: Operators in optional chaining proposal should be considered at the same time as this.
 Both should be considered in stage 2.

-MS: "?|" makes sense to me
+MLS: "?|" makes sense to me

 WH: We keep bikeshedding the optional chaining proposal.
 But none of that affects the use of `??` here.